Real Life E®

 Why do they seem even annoyed and resistant to committing to anything?

-This is not a comprehensive explanation.
-And of course there can be some variation from individual to individual.
-But here are some initial thoughts regarding why spontaneous individuals can relate to plans or planning in the way that they do.
-These thoughts are gleaned from over 10 years of working closely with spontaneous individuals as a time management coach.
+This is not a comprehensive explanation (see Chapter 9 on Reducing Time-Caused Drama in my first book for a deep-dive into this topic).
+But here are some initial thoughts regarding why spontaneous individuals relate to plans or planning in the way that they do.
+These thoughts are gleaned from over 15 years of working closely with spontaneous individuals as a time management coach.

 The Present Moment Is All There Is: Spontaneous individuals don’t naturally think ahead or naturally see why planning ahead is of value.
 Their focus is very much in the present moment.
 That means if they’re talking with you, they’re focused on talking with you and not likely thinking at all about the fact that another meeting is starting in five minutes and it will take them 10 minutes to walk there.
 They’re here now.
 This is great for whomever has their attention but can be frustrating for the people sitting in the next meeting room waiting for them.